Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Outer Fluid Block 2

-Below is the JSON for the outer fluid block 2.
+Below is the JSON for the `outer fluid block 2`.
 To replicate the json, copy and quick replace `template` with your fluid's name.
+This block has the same function as the `outer fluid block 2` but it places `outer fluid block 3` instead.

 <CodeHeader>BH\blocks\fluid_template\fluid_template2.json</CodeHeader>
 <Spoiler title="Outer Fluid 2 JSON">